FOSSEE/online_test/testapp/README.rst

 6. Start the development server and visit http://localhost:8000/exam/

-7. In exam app run code sever as superuser as follows:
+7. In exam app run code_sever command  as superuser as follows:

-   sudo python code_server.py

-   Note: location of the above file will probably be as
-        ../lib/python2.7/site-packages/exam/code_server.py
+   $ code_server

+   Note: You must have a sudo access to run the above command.